vbiff/brew_crew/README.md

 # brew_crew
- It's an app to choose coffee) I used FireBase database
+ It's an app to choose coffee) and I used FireBase database I worked with IOS so far so nly IOS files